How to Propagate Okinawa Spinach

 Where Can You Use them In

 This herb is great in anything.
-Now if you like them raw and don’t mind the smell.
-I kind off smell like spinach.
-Add a few leaves in your salad.
+Now if you like them raw and don’t mind the pungent smell.
+I kind of smell like spinach.
+Add a few leaves to your salad.
 I don’t like the smell so I cooked them.
-The fun part is use your imagination and go while.
+The fun part is to use your imagination and go while.